astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial1.rst

 by providing just one more example of a bare bones composite model.
-Compare the source code below to the code that appears in the :ref:`hod_factory_tutorial_zheng07_source_code` to convince yourself that you see the pattern and are ready to move to building more complex models.
+Compare the source code below to the code that appears in the :ref:`hod_factory_tutorial_zheng07_source_code` to convince yourself that you see the pattern and are ready to move on to building more complex models.

 .. code:: python